University of Sharjah: Research

-Medical education was introduced at the university with the rationale that the main “raison d’être” for a university is education in a broad sense and is a main focal point in the curriculum of the college of medicine.
-Medical education research utilizes the concept of Evidence-based medicine and translates the research into best available evidence in medical education.

-In 2013, three students in the college of engineering submitted a new development of smart waste containers that has formed a collaboration between University of Sharjah and Dubai Municipality.

 Athletics

 The Sport Department regulates students participation in a variety of sports and other recreational activities in the University of Sharjah.
 The university is equipped with two separate sports centers designated one for males and the other for females, both of which are equipped with a swimming pool, sports hall, and gymnasium.

 Some of the athletic activities organized by the Sport Department include swimming, volleyball, karate, shooting, aerobics, yoga, table tennis, chess, billiards, ground tennis, squash, football and basketball.
+The Sports Complex in the male campus also houses a fully equipped football field.
 The university awards students who excel in athletics grants and scholarships.